rnaua/BSA2019_Team_Swatch/README.md

 - **dialogflowFulfillment** : Folder containing the functions used to interact with the API.

+- **dialogflowAPIExtraction** : Folder containing files which has been used to extract list of ingredients/recipes

 - **chatbot.ipynb** : Notebook of our project.